-Details of the rules concerning the removal and appointment of the directors are set out above as part of this Directors' Report.
+Details of the rules concerning the removal and appointment of the Directors are set out above as part of the Directors' Report.
 There are no specific rules regarding the amendment of the Company's Articles of Association.

-Details of the Company's share buy-back program are set forth on page 120 of the 2016 Annual Report.
-The shareholders approved the power of the Company to buy-back shares at the 2006 AGM and at subsequent AGMs.
+Details of the Company's share buy-back program are set forth on page 121.
+The shareholders approved the power of the Company to buy-back shares at the 2006 AGM and at subsequent general meetings.

 None of the significant agreements to which the Company is party to, contain change of control provisions.
-As referred to above in the Directors' Report, Michael O'Leary's employment agreement does not contain provisions providing for compensation on his termination.
+As referred to above in the Directors' Report, the Group CEO's employment agreement does not contain provisions providing for compensation on his termination.